hamptonpieryc/website/content/docs/club-rules.md

 **4.7** Membership subscriptions will be kept at levels that will not pose a significant obstacle to people participating.

-**4.8** Members' subscriptions will become due on frst day of January each year.
-Any member who has not paid by 31st March will be deemed to have resigned and will only be readmitted after applying for membership in accordance with rule 4.11 and being so elected.
+**4.8** Members' annual fees will become due on frst day of January each year and should be paid in full by 28th February.

-**4.9** If a person joins the Club after 30 June, the subscription shall be discounted using the following tariff:
+**4.9** If a person joins the Club after 30th June, the subscription shall be discounted using the following tariff:

 - 1st to 31st July **50% discount**